opencaesar/oml-tutorials/tutorial4.md

 	<img src="assets/tutorial4/Add-Objectives-Viz.png" width="100%" style="border:1px groove black;"/>

 3. Using the Source Control tab, commit `index.ipynb`.
-In the repositories website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.
+In the repository's website, wait until the CI workflow succeeds, navigate to the Pages link and refresh the page.

 	<img src="assets/tutorial4/Fourth-Notebook-Publish.png" width="100%" style="border:1px groove black;"/>

 ## P4: Visualize Components ## {#tutorial4-visualize-components}

 In this step, we will add a visualization for the data in the `build/results/components.json` file, which holds the result of running the `components.sparql` query, which matched the component physical decomposition hierarchy.
-We will use the [plantuml](https://www.plantuml.com/) tool to code this visualization.
+We will use the [PlantUml](https://www.plantuml.com/) tool to code this visualization.

 1. In the `src/ipynb/index.ipynb` editor, add a new *Markdown* cell, and type the following text in it.
 Click the `✓` icon to apply.